 - Replication of specific workloads running on a machine that’s supported for replication

-What are some of the key features of ASR?
+What are some of the key features of Azure Site Recovery?

 - A simple BCDR solution – ASR is built into Azure and can be managed entirely from within a single location

 - Data Resilience – Data is replicated inside of Azure storage with all the resilience and security provided by Azure